The apostrophe is one the most commonly misused pieces of punctuation in the English language.

 - The dancers’ routine was amazing.

-I’m a freelance copywriter and copy editor based in Leicestershire, UK.
+I’m Jenny Lucas, a freelance copywriter and content writer based in Leicestershire, UK.

-You can find out more about how I can help you improve your business communications, on my website.
+You can find out more about me and the work I do, on my website.